jts272/pp5-retro-replay/README.md

 controls, this alone sets the tone as a place to purchase gaming related goods.

-An eye-catching hero image solidifies this notion with a vast array of the sorts of products that are solid.
+An eye-catching hero image solidifies this notion with a vast array of the sorts of products that are sold.
 This is covered with SEO-rich keywords to drive the point home.

 A selection of the newest products are shown.
 First-time visitors can get a feel